Arizona's Family Sports: Launch

 Ahead of the NBA season, the Yuma and Flagstaff stations began broadcasting.
 KAZS, the Yuma station, began broadcasting by September 26, 2023, while KAZF in Flagstaff debuted on the same day.
 Over the course of the Suns season, telecasts saw a 69-percent year-over-year ratings increase from the 2022 campaign carried by Bally Sports Arizona.
 Previously, the Mercury experienced a nearly sixfold ratings increase for the 2023 season, per Nielsen Media Research data.

 In 2024, Gray became the official television partner of the Arizona Cardinals football team, taking over from previous rightsholder KPNX.
-KPHO-TV and KOLD-TV will air preseason games in addition to any Cardinals games already featured on CBS, while Arizona's Family Sports will offer additional team-related programming as well as high school football and flag football telecasts.
+KPHO-TV and KOLD-TV would air preseason games in addition to any Cardinals games already featured on CBS, while Arizona's Family Sports would offer additional team-related programming as well as high school football and flag football telecasts.
 Also in 2024, Arizona's Family Sports station would host all of the home games of the Valley Suns, the new NBA G League affiliate of the Phoenix Suns, with games announced by Arizona State University broadcaster Braiden Bell there.
 The Rising contract was renewed for three years in late 2025, specifying at least two games a season on KPHO, ten on KTVK, and 23 on Arizona's Family Sports.